isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission (DSA)/Outdoor  Adventure.md

 skills acquired from SNCS Sport Climbing Level 1 and teaches a progression into lead climbing on sport climbing walls.</p>
 <h3>Highlights - <strong>Project GARanG Representation</strong></h3>
-<p>DSA-OA candidates will also have the opportunity to assist in the conduct
-(Secondary 1 and 2) and planning (Secondary 3) or participation in the actual Event, a school based adventure race against competitors from other schools.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>